 Compare Styles

-Pemberton's portraits draw from five distinct fine-art traditions.
-Charcoal, Golden Hour, Candle Light, and Royal Baroque celebrate the pet you have today.
+Pemberton's portraits draw from nine distinct fine-art traditions, from black-ground studio photography to Sargent's daylight oils.
+Eight of them celebrate the pet you have today.
 The Rainbow Bridge style is our memorial portrait, made for a pet who has passed.
 This page exists to help you choose between them.

 StyleMoodBest forTraditionIntent